Single Euro Payments Area (SEPA)

 - Moreover, the processing time for credit transfers has been reduced.
 As a consequence, as of 2012, euro amounts that are transferred electronically across the EU are at the receiver’s disposal after a maximum processing time of one bank business day.
 For transfers made by using conventional paper credit transfer forms, the maximum processing time is two bank business days.
 SEPA Instant Payments will reduce the processing time for credit transfers ot a few seconds.

 - SEPA direct debit schemes for euro payments were launched in November 2009.
 They facilitate payment of, for example, invoices from foreign mail order businesses or subscriptions to foreign newspapers.

 - As the exact due date is stated in the SEPA direct debit, customers will know exactly when their account is debited, which allows for more efficient cash and liquidity management.

 - SEPA grants additional rights to account holders (i.e. payers) to protect their accounts against direct debit fraud.
 Payers may e.g. limit direct debit collection to a certain amount or block their accounts for any direct debits to a specific list of payees.

 - Independent of the transaction amount, the charges levied on cross-border credit transfers and direct debits within the EU must be equal to those levied on comparable domestic transactions.
 Statement of the IBAN are mandatory, and the respective amount must be stated in euro.
 Moreover, bank fees are to be shared by payer and payee.
-Important: This does not apply to payments to accounts in Monaco, San Marino or Switzerland.
+Important: This does not apply to payments to accounts in Andorra, Monaco, San Marino, Switzerland or Vatican City.

 - Debit cards can be used across Europe for cash withdrawals at cash machines and for payments in shops and Restaurants.